jakubgania/jakubgania/README.md

 - :cloud: &nbsp; I explore cloud technologies

-- :grin: &nbsp; I'm learning something all the time!
+- :sparkles: &nbsp; I'm learning something all the time!

 - :iphone: &nbsp; First steps in the development of mobile applications - iOS.